-We are delighted to provide our visitors with a comprehensive airport car hire comparison service which will allow you to get the very best deals on your car rental at Regional Murcia International Airport-RMU (popularly known as Corvera Murcia Airport).
+We are delighted to provide our visitors with a comprehensive airport car hire comparison service which will allow you to get the very best deals on your car rental at Region of Murcia International Airport-RMU (popularly known as Corvera Airport Murcia).
 Use our search facility above to find the cheapest deals – and book today.

 Below are details of the various rental companies at the airport, local area guides and driving information…